anotherzo/pycv/README.md

 ### Changing the layout of the PDF
 All things layout are done in the jinja2 templates in the templates folder.
 If you want to simply test different layout options, you can run `main.py` with the project name `test`; this will simply exchange the AI parts with some default strings to test if the LaTeX part works as expected.

+Entries in `data/headers` are transformed into header tags defined in `awesome-cv.cls`.
+The value for the key `phone` will be used as `\phone{value}` in the latex output.
+To add different/more/less header information, add the appropriate entries in `data/headers.yaml`.

 ## Data Structure